Skip to main content

 WinRM listener existswinrm enumerate winrm/config/listener

-WinRM firewall rule enabled"Windows Remote Management (HTTP-In)"
+WinRM firewall rule enabledWindows Remote Management (HTTP-In)

-5. WMI / WinRM Functionality Tests
+5. WMI and WinRM Functionality Tests

 WMI Test